 1. Getting there & on arrival:

-• For a range of reasons (space, vibe, environment) we’d love people to carpool as much as possible.
+- For a range of reasons (space, vibe, environment) we’d love people to carpool as much as possible.
 We don’t want to turn the space into a car park, so try and work together.
 Road trips are more fun with full cars anyway.
+Head here to seek or offer a lift.

 2. Site Rules: